aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/deploy-streaming-pipeline/configure-kda-app.en.md

    </dl>

-8. Keep the default settings for **Scaling** and **VPC Connectivity** and press the blue **Update** button at the bottom of the page to update the properties of the application.
+8. Keep the default settings for **VPC Connectivity** and press the blue **Update** button at the bottom of the page to update the properties of the application.
 After a few minutes the application will be ready to run.

    ![Configure Complete](/images/beam-on-kda/kda-configure-review.png)